semaphoreP/codeastro/Day3/exampledoc/README.md

 import sys
 sys.path.insert(0, os.path.abspath('..'))
 ```
+Specifically, this code places the code directory you wish to
+document at the front of your existing path, to ensure that sphinx
+searches for the python files there first.

 7. Make several additional changes to the conf.py file:
 * Add the line `root_doc = 'index'` below your author name.
 This